 4.4 Moderating effect occupancy

 Having ensured the robustness of our results, we scrutinize the effect of our only significant moderator crowd occupancy on the relationship between crowd support and team performance.
 We use the simple slope analysis, introduced by O’Connor (1998) to compare the differences between high and low levels of crowd occupancy.
-The standard levels used in the literature for high and low levels of a variable are one stadard deviation below and above the mean (O’Connor, 1998).
+The standard levels used in the literature for high and low levels of a variable are one standard deviation below and above the mean (O’Connor, 1998).
 Table 11 shows the differences in total effect of crowd support on team performance for high, low and medium levels of crowd support.

 Table 11 High versus Low Occupancy rates